Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 Settings that control editing access

-The settings described in this section apply only to users who are not the layer owner, not an administrator, or not a data curator.
+The settings described in this section implement functionality for users who are not the layer owner or an organization administrator.
 To perform the editing operations enabled on the layer, these users must be members of a default or custom role that has the privilege to edit features.

 If you enable editing on the layer, you can further control editing through the following configurations: